beastsaber/bsaber/README.md

 │   └── types.ts // A central place for types - if types are specific for a component (or similar) and not shared across the project, put them in the respective component file
 ├── static // These files will be mounted on the root.
 For example, ./static/example.jpg will later be accessible under https://bsaber.com/example.jpg
 │   ├── admin
-│   │   ├── config.yml // This file defines the config and data model for Netlify CMS - if you want to edit, add or remove a collection some changes will happen here
+│   │   ├── config.yml // This file defines the config and data model for Decap CMS - if you want to edit, add or remove a collection some changes will happen here
-│   │   └── index.html // Entry point for the Netlify CMS page for admins
+│   │   └── index.html // Entry point for the Decap CMS page for admins
-│   ├── characteristics // Folder containing the images for the diffs on the map cards │   ├── favicon.png // This file is the favicon of the website │   ├── uploads // Directory that contains uploaded images from netlify CMS ├── svelte.config.js // Svelte(kit) configuration - contains the configurations for crawling and SSG as well ├── update-cover-url-overwrites.sh // See "Utility Scripts" for info
+│   ├── characteristics // Folder containing the images for the diffs on the map cards │   ├── favicon.png // This file is the favicon of the website │   ├── uploads // Directory that contains uploaded images from Decap CMS ├── svelte.config.js // Svelte(kit) configuration - contains the configurations for crawling and SSG as well ├── update-cover-url-overwrites.sh // See "Utility Scripts" for info
 ```